yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 The **page slice cache** is the top-level abstraction in the hierarchy.
 SVM smart-contracts talk directly only to the **page slice cache** (**page slice** for short).
 We'll refer often to both **page slice** and **contract storage** interchangeably.

-A running program trying to read a variable will translate to ask SVM for the corresponding page-slice, which is an array of bytes representing that variable.
+A running program trying to read a variable will translate to asking the SVM for the corresponding page-slice, which is an array of bytes representing that variable.
 A variable is an abstraction for running programs.
 There is no such thing as a variable for the **contract storage**, only **page slices**.

 Each **page slice** has a sequential index, local to the program, starting at zero.